Adega318/ObsidianTemplate/README.md

 </details>

 ## About the template
-This is a template to jumpstart your vaults in a short time with a variarity of plugins and basic configurations.
+This is a template to jumpstart your vaults in a short time with a variety of plugins and basic configurations.

 Plugins:
 - table-editor-obsidian